Oxford’s 19 Poems

 This image is based on the appearance and facial metrics of the recreated 1575 portrait of De Vere in the National Portrait Gallery, London.
 The original portrait is in black and white, so the colour version is an artistic interpretation based on the colours of his clothing and the style of the period.
 We have taken things just a little further than the original, while respecting its anthopometric properties as closely as possible. ⌕

 There are copious reasons advanced, many of them claiming to be conclusive, as to why the Earl of Oxford simply has to be the author of Hamlet.
 Similarities between his life and the Prince’s, characters at the Elizabethan court who are mocked or otherwise represented, feuds amongst his staff that resemble on stage feuds are cited.
 Details of court procedures about which only an Earl could have known are reviewed in painful legalese.
-Biographical detail after biographical detail is called into evidence — all in an attempt to make it seem impossible that a young man from Warwickshire might be able to claim credit for work which is full of what Oxfordians see as elite knowledge and an aristocratic perspective on life.
+Biographical detail after biographical detail is called into evidence — all in an attempt to make it seem impossible that a young man from Warwickshire might be able to claim credit for work which is full of what Oxfordians see as elite knowledge, aristocratic perspective and accurate biographical detail.

 However, in addition to that ascribed to him by Oxfordian theorists, The Earl of Oxford had a life of his own.
 This life, since he was in the public eye, is actually well documented.
-Oxfordians claim that looking at this life closely reveals the author of the plays.
+This life barely resembles the Oxfordian version, constructed to fill the evidence vacuum.

-Are they looking at the right life?
-A life which ended before a third of the work was written.
-Is it the life of a dramatist who led the revolution in Jacobean theatre?
-Oxford died in June 1604 after a period of protracted, debilitating illness and absence from court.
+Oxford’s real life, the life this side of The Looking Glass, ended before a third of the work was written.
+It cannot be the life of a dramatist who led the revolution in Jacobean theatre.
+The Earl died in June 1604 after a period of protracted, debilitating illness and absence from court.
 A well-ordered archive suggests his life as a writer ended some time before.
-He was certainly well off the theatrical scene before anyone knew what Jacobean theatre was, gave it a nameor had time to wonder how it might be different from Elizabethan theatre.
-Shakespeare continued to write for another decade.
+He was beyond the theatrical scene before anyone knew what Jacobean theatre was, gave it a name or had time to wonder how it might be different from Elizabethan theatre.
+Shakespeare continued to write for another decade.1

-Oxford’s only peer-reviewed biographer, Dr Alan Nelson certainly doesn’t think he wrote plays for money.1 Nor does Professor Steven May, the leading authority on Elizabethan courtier poets2 believe Oxford’s poetry comes close to corresponding to any of Shakespeare’s work.
+Oxford’s only peer-reviewed biographer, Dr Alan Nelson certainly doesn’t think he wrote plays for money.2 Nor does Professor Steven May,3 the leading authority on Elizabethan courtier poets believe Oxford’s poetry comes close to corresponding to any of Shakespeare’s work.

 De Vere’s priorities and concerns reveal that he lived worlds apart from Bankside.
 Aside from being dead when Macbeth was being written–a play full of ominous residue from The Gunpowder Plot of 1605–when Oxford should have been in Southwark, working out the details of staging the balcony scene in Romeo and Juliet, he was actually trying to secure a monopoly on alcohol testing.
 When he should have been working on Bottom’s headgear to amaze the Rude Mechanicals, he was writing begging letters and trying to win the Governorship of Jersey.
 And when he should have been assessing sound effects for the great storm on the heath scene in King Lear, he was sleeping The Big Sleep.